SAP/fosstars-rating-core/docs/oss/security/eclipse/kapua.md

               Value:........0.00  out of 10.00
               Confidence:...10.00 out of 10.00
               Based on:...2 features:
-                  A set of programming languages:...JAVA, RUBY, JAVASCRIPT, OTHER Does it use FindSecBugs?..........No
+                  A set of programming languages:...JAVA, JAVASCRIPT, OTHER Does it use FindSecBugs?..........No